caruby/core/doc/sops/change.md

         rake test

-    Fix regressions on the branch as described above and rerun until the full test suite succeeds.
+    Fix regressions on the branch and rerun until the full test suite succeeds.

-* Push the completed branch to the server, e.g.:

-        git push origin fix-gleason-score

-* Merge to the master branch:
+* Merge to the master branch, e.g.:

         git checkout master
-        git merge --no-ff fix-gleason-score
+        git merge --no-ff web-service

     The +--no-ff+ option writes a merge message to the log, even if the merge is a fast-forward merge.
-    This log entry is helpful for isolating problems that might subsequently arise from the change.
+    This log entry helps isolate problems that might subsequently arise from the change.

 * Push the changes to GitHub:

-        git push
+        git push origin master